-The governing equation of phase-averaged models is the wave energy balance equation (most versions of WAM) or wave action balance equation (SWAN, WW3).
+In (5.2) the individual process are represented as: wind input, S{in} ; wave dissipation, S{ds} ; nonlinear wave-wave interactions (quadruplets), S{nl} ; wave-bottom interactions, S{bot} ; depthinduced breaking, S{db} ; triad wave-wave interactions, S{tr} ; bottom scattering, S{sc} ; waveattenuation due to ice, S{ice} and reflection of waves due to shorelines and icebergs, S{ref} .
 The models operate by integrating this equation.
 There are five independent variables: wave frequency (or alternatively, wavenumber), wave direction (or alternatively, the Cartesian form of wavenumber), geographic position (meters, or degrees latitude/longitude), and time.
-Thus, some possible forms of the prognostic variable (spectral density) are: $E(f, \theta, x, y, t)$, $N(f, \theta, \phi, \lambda, t)$, $N(k, \theta, \phi, \lambda, t)$, and $N(k_x, k_y, \phi, \lambda, t)$.
+Thus, some possible forms of the prognostic variable (spectral density) are: $F(f, \theta, x, y, t)$, $N(f, \theta, \phi, \lambda, t)$, $N(k, \theta, \phi, \lambda, t)$, and $N(k_x, k_y, \phi, \lambda, t)$.

-We introduce phase-averaged models by contrasting with phase-resolving models: Advantages
+We introduce phase-averaged models by contrasting with phase-resolving models of the previous chapter:

-1. There is no requirement of having a minimum number of computational "points per wavelength", which is particularly important if shorter waves are being modeled, e.g. the high frequency tail.
-It is challenging to efficiently represent many length scales simultaneously in a phase-resolving model.
+Advantages

-2. Geographic resolution is flexible, which implies that a model design can conform to the resolution of expected scale of variability, as appropriate.
+- 1. There is no requirement of having a minimum number of computational "points per wavelength", which is particularly important if shorter waves are being modeled, e.g. the high frequency tail.
+It is challenging to efficiently represent many length scales simultaneously in a phase-resolving model. - 2.
+Geographic resolution is flexible, which implies that a model design can conform to the resolution of expected scale of variability, as appropriate.
 These scales tend to follow model input; we discuss this below.